- Co-founder of Hi

 I'm an independent writer, designer and publisher usually in San Francisco, California, but often in Tokyo and New York, too.

-March-July 2013 note: I'm currently finishing up two projects which are taking up all of my time.
+Sept-January 2014 note: I'm currently finishing a book project which is consuming all of my time.
 Apologies for not being able to meet / respond to all requests for mentorship or interviews.
 Thanks for understanding.
-I hope to have more time in the second half of this year.
+I hope to have more time in the start of 2014.

 I love the culture of startups: the optimism, the naiveté, the confusion, the chaos, the compression.
 I regularly mentor and consult with "publishing related" (a vast and growing category if there ever was one) startups and try to nurture connections where connections should be.